 Step Six: Negotiating and accepting the offer

 Once you receive an offer on your home, we will review all the terms and conditions of the offer with you.
-If any of the terms or conditions of the offer are different the terms indicated in the MLS and are not acceptable to you, you have the right to counter the initial offer made with terms and conditions which meet your requirements.
-Through this process of reviewing, countering and/or accepting the purchase offer, we will work closely with you to maintain timely responses and provide market savvy answer to our questions as they come up.
+If any of the terms or conditions of the offer are different than the terms indicated in the MLS and/or are not acceptable to you, you have the right to counter the initial offer made with terms and conditions which meet your requirements.
+Through this process of reviewing, countering and/or accepting the purchase offer, we will work closely with you to maintain timely responses and provide market-savvy answers to your questions as they come up.

 Step Seven: Closing and move out

 Closing on the property is usually handled by the tile company which issued the title policy.
 The seller has the choice of selecting the title company used.
 We will be with you to provide answers and assistance for you during this process which usually takes from 30-90 minutes.
 We will be sure to review all settlement statements for you as the seller for accuracy and reasonableness.
 Time of possession is established at the time of negotiating the original offer.
 In Colorado, it is customary for the buyer to take possession at closing or up to two days after closing.
 If the seller wishes to stay in the home beyond these dates, this is negotiated between the buyer and the seller and involves a rental fee payable to the buyer after closing.